KingdomFirst/RockBlocks/Intacct/ReadMe.md

 ![](../.screenshots/BatchToIntacct/BatchesToJournalBlockOtherReceipts.png)

-You will need to configure the Batch to Journal block settings.
+You will need to configure the Batches to Journal block settings.

 ![](../.screenshots/BatchToIntacct/BatchesToJournalBlockSettings.png)
 ```